HilliamT/Vapor-Authenticator/README.md

 You can download your system's respective installer (`.exe` for `Windows`, `.dmg` for `MacOSX`, and `.AppImage` for `Linux`) for the latest stable version in [Releases](https://github.com/HilliamT/Vapor-Authenticator/releases).

 You can always install the latest version of the application here to replace your current version.
 Download the installer, delete your shortcut of the application and load the installer.
+Unless it is stated explicitly that your previous config file containing account information is incompatible with the latest version (which a converter will be provided for), you will be able to access your accounts as normal after installation.

 #### `Development`
 You will need `node` and `npm` to run this project as a developer and build it from source.